Solar panel bird proofing: an expert guide

 12

-As you can see, if you were to get a 3-4kWp solar panel system (which is approximately the right size for a three-bedroom property), you’d be spending about £400-500 on bird proofing.
+As you can see, if you were to get a 3-4kWp solar panel system (which is approximately the right size for a three-bedroom property), you’d spend about £350-500 on bird proofing.

 Can you add bird proofing to an existing solar panel system?

-What’s more, if birds have already nested under your solar panels before you add bird protection, there may also be costs for the initial clean-up process.
+What’s more, if birds have already nested under your solar panels before you add bird protection, you may also have to pay for an initial clean-up process.

 How long does bird proofing last?